-Investing in a sustainable and future-proof food system: that was the key theme of the seminar titled 'Invest in the future of our Food.'
 The current system is no longer tenable.
 A transition is required, in which producers, consumers, investors and governments all need to play their part.
-The seminar took place at Colruyt Group premises in Halle, Belgium.
+Triodos IM organized the seminar titled 'Invest in the future of our Food' at Colruyt Group premises in Halle, Belgium.

 An untenable situation

 This is the question that Craig Hanson, Global Director for Food, Forest and Water of the World Resources Institute, asked.
 If we maintain our current lifestyle, we will need the equivalent of almost three planets to achieve that.
 This is an untenable situation, which is why we need to find solutions now.

 The urgency is clear and is also embedded in the Sustainable Development Goals (SDGs), the 17 development goals defined by the United Nations.
 With this clear message, Craig Hanson, as the first speaker, set the tone for the event 'Invest in the Future of Our Food' that Triodos Investment Management had organised for private banks, insurance companies, institutional investors and family offices in Belgium.
 "The biggest challenges are the scale and the need to connect all the players and factors."

 Colruyt Group: step by step towards a more sustainable world